 Ideally, the student that made the error should correct themselves.
 By asking a question, they may be made to realise what they did wrong and make the appropriate adjustment.

-If not, getting another student to correct can be a great way to correct an error.
+If not, getting another student to correct can be a great way to correct an error (assuming learners are familiar with each other and not afraid of losing face).
 Either through partner activities (students have to give their partner a token every time they make an error), to small group activities (students try to make a presentation with zero errors), there are choices to get students to cooperate.

 The last choice is explicit correction from you, the teacher.